-Once you have these key points noted, it’s time to take a look around.
+Once you have these critical points noted, it’s time to take a look around.

 Who are the influencers in your field?
 Where do they hang out online?
 What sort of content do they create and respond to?
 Are there already contributors on their site (more on this shortly)?
 The idea here is to build up a picture of who you want to contact – and how you should contact them.

 Research, analyze, and spot the opportunities you are missing.
-There are some great pr management software options available.
+There are some excellent pr management software options available.